 Cherokee Strip Regional Heritage Center

-On the grounds of the Heritage Center complex is Humphrey Heritage Village, a living history village featuring four historically significant buildings including the only remaining 1893 U.S. Land Office.
-The village welcomes visitors to go back in time by touring Oklahoma structures from the late 1800s and early 1900s.
-Visit Enid's first Episcopal church, see a historic home with original furnishings and view the one-room Turkey Creek School where area students went to class from 1886 to 1947.
+The Humphrey Heritage Village is a living history village featuring four historically significant buildings, including the only remaining 1893 U.S. Land Office.
+Visitors to go back in time with a tour of late 1800s and early 1900s state structures.
+Visit Enid's first Episcopal church, see a historic home with original furnishings and view the one-room Turkey Creek School where area students attended from 1886 to 1947.

-In addition to the vast amount of information on exhibit in the Cherokee Strip Regional Heritage Center, there is also a research center on-site.
-Resources for genealogical or historical research relate to the Enid area and the 1893 Land Run.
+An on-site research center houses resources for genealogical or historical research related to the Enid area and the 1893 Land Run.
 These resources include area newspapers dating from the land run to 1920 on microfilm, city directories, land records and maps.
 Historical and biographical books are available, and the research center holds a large historical photo collection.
 Computers with internet access are offered in the research center, and the subscription-based website ancestry.com is available for genealogy research.

 Tuesday-Saturday: 11:30am, 1:30pm & 3pm

 Closed New Year's Day, Thanksgiving & Christmas.

 Veterans, Military issued ID, and children 5 and under: Free While every effort has been made to ensure the accuracy of the pricing listed above, prices are subject to change without notice.